 Chicks will molt roughly about 4 times before they reach adulthood, when their tail feathers come in and they’re ready to lay eggs.
 But then they won’t molt again until the following year.
 So what is molting?
 I already mentioned that the birds lose their feathers, but why, and what are the other symptoms?

 When we first noticed our birds losing their feathers, at the time we didn’t know that’s what it was; we just thought something was wrong with them.
-Our boss hen Fives was sitting down a lot, resting.
+Our boss hen, Fives, was sitting down a lot, resting.
 She just seemed so tired.
 The birds also started eating a lot more and voraciously, like they were starving.
 And then they got ‘the ugly’, where their feathers started coming out, but it wasn’t evenly distributed among the population.
 Some birds just looked raggedly, while others were completely bare.

 I talked to my mother-in-law about it, who told me her birds were experiencing the same thing.
 She was the one who informed me what it was: Molting.
 Now I had a name to go with what I was seeing in my birds.
 I learned that, depending on the bird (or breed), they could molt twice a year, lose their feathers, and stop laying eggs for up to 12 weeks.

 When chickens molt, it’s a time for them to rest and recuperate from the work they’ve done all year round.
 That’s why our boss hen was sitting down much of the time.
 They lose their feathers only to grow in more and look absolutely fabulous when the new ones come in.
 It’s also a time for them to replenish their feathers, to prepare for winter.
-Typically our birds start molting the end of summer/beginning of fall, and it lasts about 3 months.
+Typically our birds start shedding their feathers the end of summer/beginning of fall, and it lasts about 3 months.
 Egg production starts trickling down until all of the birds are in various stages of shedding their feathers.
 The youngest ones recover the fastest.
-By the time all the birds are molting, egg production is at a stand-still.
+And by the time all the birds are molting, egg production is at a stand-still.
 Unless we have new hens.
 Egg production doesn’t start back up until all have recovered.

 When the backyard flock goes through the molt, their dietary needs are different.
 Hens that are laying eggs need more calcium in their diet, because eggshells are primarily made out of calcium.
 However, when they molt, because their feathers consist mainly of protein, that is what hens need to recover and get back to laying eggs.